Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Introduction

 There are several ways to align LLMs with human or other criteria, including fine-tuning \citep{wei2021finetuned}, prompt engineering \citep{chung2024scaling}, and in-context learning \citep{wei2022emergent}.
 Fine-tuning trains pretrained models on new datasets to adapt them to specific tasks.
 For example, \cite{suh2025language} and \cite{cao2025specializing} fine-tune LLMs to generate group-level survey data and report notable improvements relative to human benchmarks.
 However, such methods typically require tens of thousands of data points, which are difficult to obtain in behavioral OM experiments.
 Beyond fine-tuning and prompting, techniques tailored to LLM-based human simulation have also emerged. \cite{wang2025largelanguagemodelsmarket} use data augmentation and transfer learning to debias LLM-generated data with a small amount of human data, while \cite{leng2024reduce} reweight LLM responses by demographic personas to improve distributional alignment.
-By contrast, our paper investigates lightweight strategies---adjusting generation hyperparameters such as temperature and sampling---without large datasets or retraining, to mitigate distributional misalignment between LLM and human responses.
+By contrast, our paper investigates lightweight strategies, specifically adjusting generation hyperparameters such as temperature and sampling, without large datasets or retraining, to mitigate distributional misalignment between LLM and human responses.

 The rest of the paper is organized as follows.
 Section~\ref{sec:Method} introduces our framework for evaluating LLMs as simulators of human behavior in OM applications.
 Section~\ref{llm_qualitative} shows that LLMs largely replicate the hypothesis-test outcomes of behavioral OM experiments.
 Section~\ref{sec:dist_gap} documents a sizable distributional gap between LLM and human responses.
-Section~\ref{sec:tuning} examines whether Chain-of-Thought prompting and hyperparameter tuning can reduce this misalignment.
+Section~\ref{COT} and Section~\ref{temperature_tuning} examine whether CoT prompting and hyperparameter tuning can reduce this misalignment, respectively.
 We conclude in Section~\ref{sec:Conclusion} and report additional results in the e-companion.